mikestreety/mikestreety/app/content/blog/wiitar-combining-the-wiimote-max-msp-and-mainstage.md

 ---
-title: Wiitar&#58; Combining the Wiimote, MAX/MSP and Mainstage
+title: "Wiitar: Combining the Wiimote, MAX/MSP and Mainstage"
 date: 2010-06-25
 updated: 2016-04-08
 intro: For the final year of my degree, I was required to create an Experimental System Design.
 At the time, I was heavily involved with a live version of  The ...